Tuesday, February 13, 2024

 ¾ cup stock (I use Better Than Bouillon Vegetable Base)

-Freshly grated nutmeg – a little
+Freshly grated nutmeg — a little, but do not leave it out

 Salt and pepper, to taste

-Freshly grated Parmesan, to taste
+Freshly grated Parmigiano-Reggiano, to taste

-Turn up the heat a little and add the ground beef, breaking it up.
-Cook for about 3 minutes without stirring so the meat starts to brown.
-Stir again.
-Add the tomatoes, wine, stock, bay leaf, nutmeg, and a little salt and pepper.
+Turn up the heat slightly and add the ground beef, breaking it up.
+Cook for about 3 minutes without stirring so the meat begins to brown, then stir again.

-Reduce the heat until the sauce is just gently moving.
 Partially cover the pan and cook for about an hour, stirring occasionally and checking to make sure it doesn’t dry out.

 Thursday, February 1, 2024